A brief history of Harry Redknapp’s weird dislike of David Nugent

 August 29, 2007

-You’ve just scored your first for the club in a League Cup win over Leeds, but your manager is, bizarrely, doing all he can to get rid of you…not two months after signing you.
+You’ve just scored your first for your new club in a League Cup win over Leeds.
+But your manager, bizarrely, is doing all he can to get rid of you…not two months after signing you.

 “Sometimes when you are trying to raise money you have to sell someone you don’t really want to sell,” Redknapp blabs.
 “What we need is somebody who can get us 15 to 20 goals a season, and if we can do some good business and improve the team we will.”